 - You do not want to keep taking these medicines.

-- You have more severe problems in your esophagus, such as scarring or narrowing, ulcers, and bleeding.
+- You have more severe problems in your esophagus, such as scarring or narrowing, ulcers, or bleeding.

 - You have reflux disease that is causing aspiration pneumonia, a chronic cough, or hoarseness.